 The Buddhist path of detachment is the idea of observing thoughts and emotions.
 It doesn’t mean a Buddhist doesn’t care about things.
 It is the perspective that helps us see the value of everyday life.
 They use concentration and meditation to achieve this perspective.

-The Buddhist practice of detachment is similar to the Indian perspective of “witnessing.”
+The Buddhist practice of detachment is like the Indian perspective of “witnessing.”
 Here you bring the silence of the transcendent into the default states of waking, dreaming, and sleeping.
 Bringing the 4th state of the transcendent from meditation to the waking state produces a 5th state of witnessing.
 In the partition, you experience reality from two separate planes inside and above the body.
 So, it is a physical experience of detachment, observing, and participating in the action.

 There are many advantages to gaining this type of insight into life.
-If you see life as experimental questions ideas and their results, then you can evaluate and adjust your thinking and actions to produce the best possible outcomes.
-Or, you can test the boundaries of thoughts and actions to see how far you can go.
+If you see life as experimental questions, ideas, and their results, then you can evaluate and adjust your thinking and actions to produce the best possible outcomes.
+Or you can test the boundaries of thoughts and actions to see how far you can go.

-Experimental Questions Ideas and Trials
+Experimental Questions, Ideas, and Trials

 Suppose you try something, like high jumping.
 You set the bar at a specific height.
 Then you step back far enough where you can run and jump.
 You mark the ground where you start.
 Then you run and attempt the jump.

-Using The Scientific Methodology
+Using The Scientific Method